jack-morgan/Personal-Website/_posts/2017-09-14-Kaggle-Invasive-Species-Monitoring.md

     # of the list (img) as well as the index of the corresponding image (i)

     for i, img in enumerate(images):
-        # num_points and radius are parameters that also affect classification
-        # performance.
-We'll need to test different configurations of it.
-        # The values I chose to test were an "educated guess", but also arbitrary based
-        # on image size.
+        # Calculate lbp and create histogram of each image
         lbp = feature.local_binary_pattern(img, num_points, radius, method='uniform')

-        # The image itself is not the feature vector, the histogram of each LBP code
-        # generated from the image is.

         (hist, _) = np.histogram(lbp.ravel(), bins=np.arange(0, num_points + 3), range=(0, num_points + 2))

         # convert histogram to float values and normalise.